 "We are experiencing an epochal change: not only a cultural but also an anthropological metamorphosis that generates new languages and discards, without discernment, the paradigms handed down to us by history.
 Education clashes with the so-called rapidción, which imprisons existence in the vortex of technological and digital speed, continually changing points of reference.
-In this context, identity itself loses consistency and the psychological structure disintegrates in the face of incessant change that contrasts with the natural slowness of biological evolution" (Message from the Holy Father Francis for the launch of the Educational Pact, 12 September 2019).
+In this context, identity itself loses consistency and the psychological structure disintegrates in the face of incessant change which contrasts with the natural slowness of biological evolution . "

 It is a very dense text.
 Pope Francis, to characterize our time, has stated several times that it is not an "era of change" but rather a "change of era" which rapidly transforms the way of living, of relating, of communicating and developing thought, to relate between human generations and to understand and live faith and science" .
 At the time of the birth of many OICs, there was undoubtedly greater anthropological uniformity, even between believers and non-believers.
 There was a tacit sharing of an "overall vision", in the sense that there was a fundamental way of understanding the person, relationships, family life, social life, which was the same for everyone.
 Now, as the Pope says, the "paradigms handed down to us by history" are no longer accepted.
 Rather than rejected, they are simply ignored.
-Let us think, for example, of the way of conceiving man (in his constitutive corporeal-spiritual reality), of the way of conceiving the man-woman relationship, the parent-child relationship, the individual-state relationship, the relationship between the individual and the territory of membership (see for example D. Goodhart's distinction between the "anywhere "generation versus the "somewhere "generation) 4.
+Let us think, for example, of the way of conceiving man (in his constitutive corporeal-spiritual reality), of the way of conceiving the man-woman relationship, the parent-child relationship, the individual-state relationship, the relationship between the individual and the territory of membership .